pushpendrapal2206/DsAlgoPractice/Behavioral/README.md

         * I had to do it because we had strict delivery timelines for the project and because we just owned this team.
 So, on the functional front, the team was not aware about every corner use case.
 5. Describe the best partner or supervisor with whom you’ve worked.
 What part of their managing style appealed to you?
     * This was when I was part of the Loyalty team, acting as a lead.
-        * I really liked my manager because he was so good at identifying the potential of the team mates and assigning the roles to them as per their capability.
+        * I really liked my manager because he was so good at identifying the potential of the teammates and assigning the roles to them as per their capability.
         * I like that he used to believe in freedom and independence.
 Even when he assigned me a tech lead role.
 Even though i told him that I don’t have expertise in Mobile development.
         * He said that, I have confidence in you that you can play this role effortlessly.
         * So, he used to identify the person’s capability very quickly and then have a growth path for the person even if that person doesn’t believe in his capabilities.